-6.1.
-Base year
+6.1 Base year

-The base year for Scope 1 and 2 emissions is 2012.
-2012 is also the start year for the second target agreement with the Energy Agency for Industry (EnAW).
-Swisscom has energy data for the base year, which have been published in previous climate reports.
-There have been no material changes in the scope of the report since 2012.
+The base year for Scope 1 and 2 emissions is now 2020.
+Swisscom has energy data for the base year, which have been published and verified.
+There have been no material changes in the scope of the report since 2012 (the previous base year).
 Swisscom is still engaged in the same activities as in 2012, with any changes (purchase or sale of small companies, slight changes in the real estate structure) immaterial in terms of CO, emissions.

-6.2.
-Recalculation of the base year emissions
+6.2 Recalculation of the base year emissions